How to build a happy business culture from the start

 1. Impacts employee engagement and productivity

-Engaged employees are proven to deliver exceptional results, which ultimately improves the financial health of your company.
+Engaged employees are proven to deliver exceptional results, which ultimately improves the financial health and wellbeing of your company.

 2. Influences employee retention

 A strong business culture that keeps employees engaged can also reduce turnover rates.